Skip to main content

 MHT does not charge a fee to review or accept an easement.

-Property owners usually cover related costs such as title work, surveys and recording fees.
+Property owners cover related costs such as title work, surveys and recording fees.
 Costs can vary depending on the property and who the property owner hires to complete this work.

 Timeline